MihaiElisei/transport-services/README.md

 * In addition to the other pages in the header part of the home page under the title and the presentation text, we have created a button that leads to the services section.
 When hover the button this will translate a few px up and create an box shadow;
 * I used for the whole website but especially for the home page the clip path property to create nice polygons and give the website a nice design;
 * In policies section every division have a hover effect that translate the division and create a box shadow;
-* In the bottom of the page i used bootstrap 5.2 framework to import and create a carousel.
+* In the bottom of the page I used bootstrap 5.2 framework to import and create a carousel.

 The screenshots of Home page are below: